The Ross Sisters

 The Ross Sisters were a trio of American singers and dancers consisting of Betsy Ann Ross (1926–1996), Veda Victoria "Vicki" Ross (1927–2002), and Dixie Jewell Ross (1929–1963), who used the stage names Aggie, Maggie, and Elmira.
-They performed as a three-part harmony trio, who also danced and have become particularly noted for their acrobatics and contortionism.
+They performed as a three-part harmony trio, who also danced and were particularly noted for their acrobatics and contortionism.
 Their careers peaked during the 1940s, when they featured prominently in the 1944 Metro-Goldwyn-Mayer musical film Broadway Rhythm, footage from which appeared in the 1994 compilation film That's Entertainment!
-III, and later online.
+III.

 Early life and performing careers

 The Ross sisters were born in West Texas, to Veda Cordelia Lipham and her husband Charles Adolphus Ross.
 Their performances were first reviewed in Billboard in September 1942, when they appeared in Boston in the show Count Me In.
 The reviewer wrote, "The acrobatic antics of the Ross Sisters stop the show on two occasions.
 These kids are fresh, and their work is sensational."
 In May 1943 they appeared in Post War Revue, presented by Billy Rose at the Diamond Horseshoe nightclub in New York City, where a review praised their "amazing acro contortion work".